 The origins of yoga have been speculated to date back to pre-Vedic Indian traditions, is mentioned in the Rigveda, but most likely developed around the sixth and fifth centuries BCE, in ancient India’s ascetic and śramaṇa movements.
-The Yoga Sutras of Patanjali date from the first half of the 1st millennium CE, but only gained prominence in the West in the 20th century.
+The Yoga Sutras of Patanjali date from the first half of the 1st millennium CE.
+These gained prominence in the West only in the 20th century.
 Hatha yoga texts emerged around the 11th century with origins in tantra.

 Yoga gurus from India later introduced yoga to the west, following the success of Swami Vivekananda in the late 19th and early 20th century.
 In the 1980s, yoga became popular as a system of physical exercise across the Western world.
 Yoga in Indian traditions, however, is more than physical exercise, it has a meditative and spiritual core.

 On 1st December, 2016, yoga was listed by UNESCO as an intangible cultural heritage.

 Sadhguru (Founder of Isha Foundation) explains – Yoga essentially means finding the keys to the nature of the existence.

 Yoga means union.
 When an individual, who is otherwise trapped within the boundaries of his own body and sensations, achieves a kind of perfection within himself, where in his experience, he has become one with everything, then he is in a state of yoga.